rdiess/LAMP/lampArticle.md

 <p>

-When the agent runs, it will look for a conf.yaml file, and begin pulling metrics from MySQL.
+When the agent runs, it will look for your conf.yaml file, and begin pulling metrics from MySQL.
 </p>

 <p>